anisyusof-sc/BlocklyDuino/blockly/apps/blocklyduino/README.txt

 Credit
 -----------------

 Fred Lin is the creator of BlocklyDuino.
+This version of BlocklyDuino is an extended version created by taipan541.

 Thanks Neil Fraser, Q.Neutron from Blockly http://code.google.com/p/blockly/ Arduino and Seeeduino guys for Arduino and Grove blocks.